 Volumes stored are adjusted for net evaporation losses and spills until delivered to South Australia.
-There has been no opportunity to move water held in Lake Victoria to a more secure upstream storage since March 2016.

-As a result of an unregulated flow event occurring (see Flow Outlook section) Lake Victoria is now effectively spilling.
-This means the 57.7 GL of South Australia's deferred water held in Lake Victoria has started to spill and will completely spill during August.
-South Australia's deferred water is the first to spill because the rules under the Murray-Darling Basin Agreement require that water held by South Australia in the Storage Right must not affect water availability to New South Wales and Victoria.
-All other private carryover water (59.7 GL) is currently held in Dartmouth Reservoir, where the risk of spill is much lower.
+As a result of the unregulated flow event, Lake Victoria is now effectively spilling.
+The 57.7 GL of South Australia's deferred water that was held in Lake Victoria has completely spilled.
+This is due to the rules under the Murray-Darling Basin Agreement, where water held in South Australia's Storage Right must not affect water availability to New South Wales and Victoria.
+This spilled water was able to be re-regulated in the Barrage Weir Pool and made available to SA Water for consumptive use - freeing up 57.7 GL for allocation to Entitlement holders.
+Water held in Dartmouth currently has a low risk of spill but the water held in Hume Reservoir is now at an increasing risk of spill.